 Use when targeting sequencing or following directions

 Create the snow with the individuals you are working with.
-Use sequencing cards (you know we love our sequencing) as a guide to make the snow and have the individual/group place the cards in the correct order before beginning.
+Use sequencing cards (you know we love our sequencing) as a guide to making the snow and have the individual/group place the cards in the correct order before beginning.
 This task can also be used to follow an assortment of single or multi-step directions.

 Use to elicit oral or written narratives

 Introduce the fake snow as a material during “share time” or when introducing a writing prompt.
 Prompts can include statements/questions like, “Tell us about a time you saw snow,” or “What do you think it would be like to see snow for the first time?”
-A great way to target verbal or written expression.
+It's a great way to target verbal or written expression.

 Use as a reward in therapy

-Links to Fake Snow
+Where to Buy Fake Snow

-*All advertised as non-toxic by distributor
+*All advertised as non-toxic by the distributor

-Ways to Make Your Own Fake Snow
+How to Make Your Own Fake Snow

 This post contains some affiliate links and we may be (slightly) compensated if you use them, but all opinions are our own.
 We appreciate the support!